 2) Espoma Organic Weed Preventer Plus Lawn Food

-- Children and pets can play on lawn immediately after application!
+- Children and pets can safely play on lawn after application.

 Killing dandelions, crabgrass, and other unwanted weeds are essential for a healthy lawn.
 Espoma organic weed killer is efficient for killing weeds and quick greening of your lawn.
 The design of this versatile weed killer is for use on already established lawns.
 In addition, the application to the lawn should be on dry grass.

 Depending on the spread you use on your lawn, you might need to adjust the settings to ensure the proper amount is applied.
 Too little might not remove the stubborn weeds, and too much may kill your grass and cause striping in some areas of your lawn.